oppia/oppia-web-developer-docs/Google-Summer-of-Code-2019.md

 * Very good understanding of what an exploration is, and what its various components are

 **Suggested milestones**
-1. Implement a basic “reviewer’s view” of the exploration in the editor tab.
-In addition to the “content” section of each card, this view should also include a representation of at least two of the following: interaction, feedback/responses, hints, solution.
+1. Implement a basic "reviewer’s view" of the exploration in the editor tab.
+In addition to the "content" section of each card, this view should also include a representation of at least two of the following: interaction, feedback/responses, hints, solution.
 1. Fully implement the reviewer’s view.
 Implement the backend storage for reviewer comments on parts of an exploration (in a way that involves expanding the existing feedback system to allow reference to specific parts of a card, rather than creating a brand-new sibling system from scratch).
 1. Implement the frontend system for reviewer comments on parts of an exploration.